Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 After that, simply switch it off.
 Take a soft cloth to wipe off carbon residue from the pen tip, to remove any residue left.

-We explain how to clean wood burner tips with paraffin wax –
+We explain how to clean wood burning tips with paraffin wax –

 one of the most recommended methods of cleaning pen tips.